 USDA Local Work Group Meeting

-The Androscoggin Valley Soil and Water Conservation District will hos a meeting of the Androscoggin and Sagadahoc Counties USDA Local Work Group Meeting on December 19, 2013.
-The meeting will be from 9:30 a.m. to noon at the USDA Service Center, 254 Goddard Road, Lewiston.
+The Androscoggin Valley Soil and Water Conservation District hosted a meeting of the Androscoggin and Sagadahoc Counties USDA Local Work Group Meeting on December 19, 2013.
+Fifteen people attended the meeting.

 To see the topics covered at the Forest Harvest Management Workshop, click here: